MFYDev/ghost-meilisearch/README.md

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/mfydev/ghost-meilisearch)

 1. Fork this repository and click the "Deploy with Workers" button above, or follow the manual steps below.
+You can also choose to manually create the worker by linking the forked repo, and you just need to set deploy command to `cd apps/webhook-handler && npx wrangler deploy`.

 2. Install Wrangler CLI (if deploying manually):
 ```bash
 npm install -g wrangler
 ```

-3. Clone your fork and navigate to the webhook handler:
+1. Clone your fork and navigate to the webhook handler:
 ```bash
 git clone https://github.com/your-username/ghost-meilisearch.git
 cd ghost-meilisearch/apps/webhook-handler
 ```

-4. Configure environment variables in your `wrangler.toml`:
+1. Configure environment variables in your `wrangler.toml`:
 ```toml
 name = "ghost-meilisearch-webhook"
 main = "dist/worker.js"